ablorp/ablorp.github.io/_projects/_2_project.md

 ---
 layout: page
-title: project 3
+title: watney robotics
-description: another without an image
+description: from San Carlos to Berkeley: your journey is our adventure
-img:
+img: assets/img/robot44.jpg
 importance: 1
-category: fun
+category: work
 ---

 Every project has a beautiful feature showcase page.